An ileostomy can be performed in several different ways depending on the underlying condition.

 An end ileostomy involves removing the whole of the colon.
-The ileum (the end of the small intestine) is brought out of the abdomen to create a permanent stoma (opening).
-The end is then stitched into place.
+The end of the ileum (small intestine) is brought out of the abdomen via a permanent stoma (opening) and stitched into place.

-The waste material comes out into a pouch, called a stoma pouch that is worn under your clothes and is made of an adhesive material that sticks to your skin.
-The pouch needs to be emptied regularly.
-It is recommended that it is emptied when it is one-third full because to prevent it from bulging and possibly leaking.
+Waste material comes out into a stoma bag that is worn under your clothes.
+The stoma bag is made of an adhesive material that sticks to your skin and needs to be emptied regularly.
+It is recommended that it is emptied when it is one-third full, to prevent it from bulging and possibly leaking.

-The loop is created to direct the waste material from your colon.
-This may be necessary to assist with the healing of an injury to your colon, or following the removal of a diseased section (or the entire colon) or to relieve a blockage.
+The loop is created to direct the waste material from the ileum.
+This may be necessary to assist with healing after an injury to the colon or following the removal of a diseased section of colon.
+It may also help to relieve a blockage.

-The loop ileostomy usually temporary and the stoma may be closed during a second operation.
+The loop ileostomy is usually temporary and the stoma may be closed during a second operation.